-In this post, we’re going to take a look at the Lenovo Yoga 6.
+In this post, we’re going to take a look at the Lenovo Yoga 6, the best 2-in1 laptop in the market.
 Now the Yoga series has been around for a long time.
 People know for its ultra-portable 2-in-1 form factor and targeting those who want to work a little bit and play a little bit on their laptop.

 But they didn’t make a few changes this year to the Lenovo Yoga 6.
 So, I went ahead and picked one up.
 I’ve been using it for a little bit of time now.
 I want to do a quick review for you guys to see if there might be a laptop that’s perfect for your needs.

 So after pulling the Lenovo Yoga 6 out of the box, I was impressed with the overall design and just the way it felt in hand.
 Well, it’s not the lightest laptop on the market, it is only 2.9 pounds.

 So, it’s under the 3-pound mark, which means it’ll be friendly and easy to put in a backpack carry around; it should be pretty portable.
 It’s also pretty thin again, not the lightest that you’ll see on the market but at 0.71 inches.
 It’s nice and thin.

 Lenovo Yoga 6 should fit into any backpack or briefcase, and once you take out the plastic, the first thing that catches your eye is an abyss blue fabric cover on the top.

 It seems like more and more laptop manufacturers are embracing fabric, whether that be on the surface or the keyboard deck.

 I get it partly because it does have a much better feel than metal, but you do sacrifice durability.
 In fact, along with the power brick and the manuals, Lenovo Yoga 6 sends this caring and cleaning for the fabric surface instructions that honestly has more instructions for caring and cleaning the laptop.